eleprocha/Poker_test/README.md

 ABCDE FIVE DIFFERENT KINDS

-To check the following in the decimal system the method  is performed IS X2 chisquare.
+To check the following in the decimal system the method  is performed is X2 chisquare.
 In the binary sequence , Poker Tate determines whether each sequence of length m appears about the same number of times in the series s as would happen in a random sequence.

 Case control: